 Have you realized that your chain is dull and not cutting properly?
 In case you already tried (and read our chainsaw sharpener guide and reviews) or simply do not want to be messing around with sharpening, just buy yourself a new chain.

 What to look for when buying a new chain?
-Of course it should have a size that fits the bar of your chainsaw, but there are other considerations as well.
+Of course, it should have a size that fits the bar of your chainsaw, but there are other considerations as well before you can get your hand on the best chainsaw chain on the market.

-- Drive link, also called a driver, is shaped so that it fits around the chain saw sprocket and the sprocket at the end of the guide bar.
+- The drive link, also called a driver, is shaped so that it fits around the chain saw sprocket and the sprocket at the end of the guide bar.

 - Cutter or Cutting Tooth, which makes contact with the wood and cuts the wood fibers